maustrauk/revature-ERS/README.md

 PASSWORD={DB user password}
 ```

-3. Add this project to your Java IDE.
+4. Add this project to your Java IDE.
-4. Update Maven dependencies in project.
+5. Update Maven dependencies in the project.
-5. Run As "Run on Server" cloned project in your Java IDE.
+6. Run As "Run on Server" cloned project in your Java IDE.
-6. Make sure do download and install [front-end](https://github.com/maustrauk/revature-project-ERS-fe).
+7. Make sure do download and install [front-end](https://github.com/maustrauk/revature-project-ERS-fe).

 ## Usage